If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 - Imagery: it includes the brand logo and anything particular to the product itself that your design has come up with

-- Required info like nutrition labels, bar codes, or safety labels: some locations and industries require this information, subject to your selling products.
-Cross-check to find out what you need to place on your packaging.
+- Required information, such as nutrition labels, barcodes, or safety labels: Some locations and industries require this information, depending on the products you sell.
+Cross-check to determine what information you need to include on your packaging.

 Designing eCommerce Packaging